Asian Medical Institute, Kyrgyzstan

-The Asian Medical Institute was established in 2004.
-Asian Medical Institute was established with the official license by the ministry of education and ministry of health of Kyrgyz Republic as Registration number 1–184.
-ASMI is enlisted in world directory of medical schools published by WHO.It is located in city Kant, Kyrgyzstan, which is 20 km far from country capital Bishkek and 40 km from Manas International Airport.
+The Asian International University named after Satkynbai Tentishev (AIU) was established in 2004.
+Asian International University was established with the official license by the ministry of education and ministry of health of Kyrgyz Republic as Registration number 1–184.
+Asian International University is enlisted in world directory of medical schools published by WHO.
+It is located in city Kant, Kyrgyzstan, which is 20 km far from country capital Bishkek and 40 km from Manas International Airport.
 It's well connected with transportation modes, mainly by road.